-You'll have to hand in your thesis electronically in two different systems; Fronter and DUO.
-Your thesis has to be up-loaded in both systems to complete the formal delivery of your thesis.
-You thesis will not be sent for examination until it is up-loaded both in DUO and Fronter!
+You'll have to hand in your thesis electronically in two different systems; DUO and Inspera.
+Your thesis has to be uploaded in both systems to complete the formal delivery of your thesis.
+You thesis will not be sent for examination until it is up-loaded both in DUO and Inspera!

 To complete the submission of your thesis you need to;

-4. You have to up-load your thesis as a pdf-file in both in DUO and Fronter
+4. You have to upload your thesis as a pdf-file in both in DUO and Inspera.

 5. Important!
-You have to up-load the same version of your thesis in both systems.
-Preferrably you should up-load your thesis in Fronter and DUO at the same day.
+You have to upload the same version of your thesis in both systems.
+Preferably you should upload your thesis in DUO and Inspera at the same day.

-5. It is very important that you ONLY use your candidate numberas the name of the pdf-file you up-load in Fronter and DUO.
+5. It is very important that you ONLY use your candidate number as the name of the pdf-file you upload in DUO and Inspera.

 6. If you have an external supervisor, (not a professor or lecturer employed by the Faculty of Law) you'll in addition have to deliver a Supervisor form.
 It is the student's responsibility to give the form to his/her supervisor to be filled out.
 The filled in Supervisor form can be scanned and sent by e-mail.

 7. If you would like to give your thesis restricted access, read this information carefully.